tstenner1/machine-learning/README.md

 ### Reporting

-* Create a README that reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
-Why or why not?
-What would make your model be better at predicting new exoplanets?).
+* I created a README that reports a comparison of each model's performance as well as a summary about my findings and any assumptions I made based on my model.

 - - -